92green/dataparcels/packages/dataparcels-docs/src/docs/api/parcelHoc/ParcelHoc.md

 <ApiPageIcon>{IconParcelHoc}</ApiPageIcon>

-ParcelHoc is a higher order component that creates a Parcel on mount, stores it in its own state, and passes the Parcel down as props.
-It abstracts away most of the binding between a Parcel and the lifecycle methods of a React component.
+ParcelHoc is a React higher order component.
+It's job is to provide a parcel as a prop, and to handle how the parcel binds to React props and lifecycle events.

 It is recommended that you <Link to="/examples/editing-objects">use ParcelHoc</Link>, rather than <Link to="/examples/managing-your-own-parcel-state">managing your own Parcel state</Link>.